vksgic0/PhD-Thesis/README.md

 #===================Summary of Chapters===========#

-Chapter 1 highlights the basic concepts related to time-to-event data, competing risks, and computational techniques for estimation under the Bayesian paradigm.
+Chapter 1 highlights the basic concepts related to time-to-event data, competing risks, and computational techniques for estimation under the Bayesian paradigm. <br>
-Chapter 2 stressed on parametric modelling of recall-based data, utilizing the Weibull distribution under the Bayesian paradigm with a focus on the ordering of parameters.
+Chapter 2 stressed on parametric modelling of recall-based data, utilizing the Weibull distribution under the Bayesian paradigm with a focus on the ordering of parameters.<br>
-Chapter 3 is focused on the modelling of competing risks data along with the estimation of parameters by their inferential ordering based on reference priors.
+Chapter 3 is focused on the modelling of competing risks data along with the estimation of parameters by their inferential ordering based on reference priors.<br>
-Chapter 4 focuses on analysing the competing risks data when there is prior information for some of the parameters but not for the rest of the parameters.
+Chapter 4 focuses on analysing the competing risks data when there is prior information for some of the parameters but not for the rest of the parameters.<br>
-Chapter 5 extends the basic survival model to incorporate the longitudinal history of the individuals with a focus on masked competing risk data.
+Chapter 5 extends the basic survival model to incorporate the longitudinal history of the individuals with a focus on masked competing risk data.<br>

 Tools Used: Data Augmentation Techniques, Metropolis-Hastings Markov Chain Monte Carlo (MCMC) Methods and Gibbs Sampler.